-Q: Are there any general rules for determining when occupancy standards and occupancy limits may be discriminatory?
-May landlords and property managers make exceptions to their existing occupancy limits (thereby allowing larger refugee or parolee families, or connected kinship groups) to reside together?
+Q: Are there any general rules for determining when occupancy limits may be discriminatory?
+May landlords and property managers make exceptions to their occupancy limits for certain groups of people but not others?

 A: Unreasonable occupancy limits on the number of persons who may occupy a unit may violate the Act's prohibition on discrimination against families with children.
-HUD guidance advises that as a general rule, an occupancy policy of two persons per bedroom is reasonable under the Act, but that the reasonableness of such a policy may depend on specific facts and circumstances, including the size and configuration of the unit and sleeping areas.3 The guidance describes the factors that are used to determine whether a housing provider's occupancy limits may discriminate because of familial status.
+HUD guidance advises that as a general rule, an occupancy policy of two persons per bedroom is reasonable under the Act, but the reasonableness of such a policy may depend on specific facts and circumstances, including the size and configuration of the unit and sleeping areas.
+The guidance describes the factors that are used to determine whether a housing provider's occupancy limits may discriminate because of familial status.

 Note that HUD does not prescribe specific occupancy standards for public housing.
 For Housing Choice Vouchers, Public Housing Authorities (PHAs) must ensure that the rented unit meets Housing Quality Standards space requirements listed at 24 CFR 982.401(d)(2).
-PHAs can also set public housing and Housing Choice Voucher occupancy limits locally in their Admissions and Continued Occupancy Policies or
+PHAs can also set public housing and Housing Choice Voucher occupancy limits locally in their Admissions and Continued Occupancy Policies or Administrative Plans.
+However, when determining these policies, PHAs must comply with fair housing requirements and may need to comply with specific state or local laws regarding occupancy standards.